From chronicling African American botanical history to cultivating new community ecosystems in the USA

 Photo: Harvard-Radcliffe Institute.

-Barely three miles away is the Emancipation Oak on Hampton University’s campus.
-The tree is where Mary Peake, a free born black woman from Norfolk, conducted classes for the newly free black people.
-This landmark was threatened with “extinction” in 2016 when the Virginia Department of Transportation proposed an expansion of the I-64 highway that would have included the portion of the campus with the Emancipation Oak.
-The university fought back, and today portions of the tree can be viewed as travelers head towards the highway and the tunnel that connects Norfolk with the city of Hampton
+This landmark tree was threatened with “extinction” in 2016 when the Virginia Department of Transportation proposed an expansion of the I-64 highway that would have included the portion of the Hampton University campus with the Emancipation Oak.
+The university fought back, and today portions of the Emancipation Oak can be viewed as travelers head towards the highway and the tunnel that connects Norfolk and the city of Hampton.

-Early in the book, Montgomery recounts her discomfort while walking the grounds of the McLeod Plantation near Charleston.
+Early in the When Trees Testify book, Montgomery recounts her discomfort while walking the grounds of the McLeod Plantation near Charleston.
 It is a visceral uneasiness shared by many black people when visiting plantation and battlefield sites across the country.
 At George Washington’s Mt.
 Vernon and Thomas Jefferson’s Monticello, the stark contrasts between the towering big house and the tiny, cramped cabins along the banks of the Potomac or Mulberry Row is impossible to ignore.

 For Montgomery such connections to the land can be fraught with generational trauma.
 Even her mother, an avid gardener, was triggered when saw a cotton plant in a university greenhouse.
 Mrs. Montgomery remembered her child self being forced to skip school to work in the cotton fields.